AdarshDogra-CloudDevops/mslearn-ai-fundamentals/Instructions/Labs/unit-4/03/page02.md

 You will begin by setting up an Azure ML workspace and uploading a dataset of machine sensor readings.
 Then, you'll clean the data, apply PCA-based anomaly detection, and score the dataset to identify unusual behavior.
 Finally, you'll export the model’s predictions to Azure Blob Storage, ensuring the results are saved for reporting, auditing, and future analysis.

+## Lab Objectives

+In this lab, you will be able to complete the following tasks:

+- Task 1: Create Azure ML Workspace
+- Task 2: Upload Our Dataset
+- Task 3: Preprocessing Our Data
+- Task 4: Adding Detection Models
+- Task 5: Convert and View Results
+- Task 6: Configure Pipeline Job Basics
+- Task 7: Saving our Data to Azure Blob

 ### Task 1: Create Azure ML Workspace

 In this task you will set up an Azure Machine Learning workspace where all your machine learning assets and experiments will be organized and run.
 You will learn how to create a workspace in the Azure ML Studio, select the appropriate region and resource group, and navigate to the Designer interface to start building your pipeline.